robert/robert.github.com/_posts/2018-11-31-wavefunction-collapse-algorithm.md

 ## Simple Tiled Model

 In a Simple Tiled Model, input and output images are built out of a small number of pre-defined tiles, and each square in the output image is affected and constrained only by its 4 immediate neighbors.
 For example, suppose we are generating random worlds for a top-down, 2-D game.
-We might have tiles for land, coast, sea and mountains, and we might have rules like "mountains can go next to land", "land can go next to coast", and "sea can go next to other sea".
+We might have tiles for land, coast, and sea, and we might have rules like "coast can go next to sea", "land can go next to coast", and "sea can go next to other sea".

 <img src="/images/wfc-tiles.png" />

-A *Simple Tiled Model* accounts for its tiles' symmetry, rotation, and orientation.
-For example, it ensures that sea tiles are only ever placed on the correct side of a coast tile.
+A *Simple Tiled Model* accounts for its tiles' symmetry and rotation.
+For example, land can go next to coast, but only in the correct orientation.

 <img src="/images/wfc-orientation.png" />